marcusgia2505/classEx_doc/docs/Elements.rst

 variable
 	The variable which should be displayed. minimum/maximum/label x-axis
-	Minimum, maximum and label of x-axis minimum/maximum/label y-axis
+	Minimum, maximum and label of the x-axis minimum/maximum/label y-axis
-	Minimum, maximum and label of y-axis show element
+	Minimum, maximum and label of the y-axis show element
-	Always display element or only if stage is activated. input with array (globals)
+	Always display the element, or only if the stage is activated. input with array (globals)
-	If you provide the name of a globals variable here, the variable setting is overwritten and data are taken directly from the globals array.
-The array should have the x-value as index and the respective y-value. count
+	If you provide the name of a globals variable here, the variable setting is overwritten and the data is taken directly from the globals array.
+The array should have the x-value as the index and the respective y-value. count
-	Participants are counted all together (or per treatment / role / group).
+	Participants are counted altogether (or per treatment/role/group).